fbpx

 • Raise awareness about, and advocate for the topic to academic and professional audiences.

-• Undertake primary and secondary research.
+• Undertake primary and secondary research as capacity allows.

 • Develop IASP policy position papers.